Charles Musser: Early Films

-Books
+Writing

-Musser published a trilogy of books on pre-1920 American cinema over an eight-month period in 1990–91, indexing them back to back.
-Previously Musser had published a variety of articles that challenged much of the revisionist historiography around “early cinema.”
-Such disagreements were generally relegated to the footnotes.
+Early in his career, Musser had published a variety of articles that challenged much of the revisionist historiography around “early cinema.”
+In 1983, Musser published an article in Journal of Cinema and Media Studies (then simply Cinema Journal) to address Douglas Gomery's criticism of Musser's historical model, which Gomery claimed downplayed the Vitagraph and the company's role outside of New York City.
+Musser denied this to be true.

+In 1990 through 1991, Musser published a trilogy of books on pre-1920 American cinema.
 The first to be published was The Emergence of Cinema: The American Screen to 1907 (1990), the first of the trilogy to be published, garnered the Jay Leyda Prize from Anthology Film Archives (now suspended), the Theatre Library Association Award (now the Wall Award) from the Theatre Library Association, and the Katherine Kovacs Book Award in Cinema and Media Studies.
 Its opening chapter expanded on an earlier, influential essay that proposed looking at the early years of cinema within the framework of “screen practice.”
 The book provides a broad overview of American cinema into the nickelodeon era, emphasizing both the diversity of cinematic expression and the rapid and ongoing transformations in the modes of production and representation.
 It details the ways in which key aspects of post-production that had been in the domain of the exhibitor (specifically the juxtaposition of shots or short scenes, which we now recognize as film editing) shifted to the production company between roughly 1899 and 1903, allowing for a new centralization of creative control and the formation of what we would recognize today as the filmmaker.
 Musser also detailed the legal battles and other factors that led to serious disruptions of the American industry and produced what is sometimes referred to as “the chaser period” in 1901–03.
 Revival came with the industry's dramatic shift from featuring news films and other forms of nonfiction to longer story films in the course of 1903, coinciding with the introduction of the three-blade shutter that reduced flicker and created a much more pleasurable viewing experience.
-Musser demonstrated that the rise of the story film preceded and made possible the rapid proliferation of specialized motion picture theaters popularly known as nickelodeons, in contrast to those such as Robert C. Allen who relied on cherry picked data and argued that the rise of fiction films was a calculated response to the nickelodeon boom by film producers.
+Musser argued that the rise of the story film preceded and made possible the rapid proliferation of specialized motion picture theaters popularly known as nickelodeons, in contrast to Professor Robert C. Allen of the University of North Carolina at Chapel Hill, who argued that the rise of fiction films was a calculated response to the nickelodeon boom by film producers.